fridrichmrtn/zerowaste-topic-models/doc/preliminary_report.md

 **General**

 -   Re-iterate on the project scope & timeline.
--   Re-iterate on the prior hypothesis.
+-   Re-iterate on the priors.
--   Discuss what is a relevant tweet.
+-   Determine tweet relevance.

 **Dataset**